jdefrance7/SeniorDesignProject/Arduino/README.md

 * Callibration

-  * Used to callibrate magnetometers of LSM9DS1 and FXOS_FXAS.
+  * Callibrate magnetometers of LSM9DS1 and FXOS_FXAS.

 * Callibration Test

-  * Used to test callibration of magnetometers of LSM9DS1 and FXOS_FXAS.
+  * Test callibration of magnetometers of LSM9DS1 and FXOS_FXAS.

 * IMU Test

-  * Used to test data aquisition for different IMU data types.
+  * Test data aquisition for different IMU data types.

 * Power Test

-  * Used to test the power draw of up to four different power lines.
+  * Test the power draw of up to four different power lines.

 * CAN Receiver Test